 Source: adapted from International Transport Forum (2018) Blockchain and Beyond: Encoding 21st Century Transport, Paris: OECD.

-Urban congestion, difficulties at providing additional transport infrastructure, inflexible and regulated public transit agencies, and the diffusion of ICT created an environment suitable for the digitalization of mobility.
+Urban congestion, difficulties in providing additional transport infrastructure, inflexible and regulated public transit agencies, and the diffusion of ICT created an environment suitable for the digitalization of mobility.
 It includes three major layers:

 One of the earliest forms of implementation of mobility as a service involved tolls, where different toll agencies collaborated to develop common toll collection systems across their network, mainly with the use of RFID tags.
-Air travel was also disrupted when online travel aggregators started offering online platforms where users could book their own tickets, a service that was until then dominated by travel agents.
+Air travel was also disrupted when online travel aggregators started offering online platforms where users could book their own tickets, a service that travel agents dominated until then.
 This form of disintermediation was far-reaching for the competitiveness of air travel.
-Bicycle sharing services were also widely implemented in large metropolitan areas as niche support to mobility.
+Bicycle-sharing services were also widely implemented in large metropolitan areas as niche support for mobility.
 So far, ride-sharing services have been the most effective form of mobility digitalization since they pool a large number of vehicles across entire metropolitan areas.

 The digitalization of mobility has focused on a single mode (e.g. air travel, ride-sharing).
 The impacts of mobility as a service paradigm across several modes remain to be seen since they are facing a vast array of challenges.
 The most salient remains data collection and availability from transportation service providers as well as the coordination of this information into a usable platform.
 Further, the additional value that can be derived for users of mobility as service platforms remains unclear.